-On Windows 10, you can use “update history” to see a list of updates installed on your computer in those cases when you want to check if a new update was installed successfully or failed to apply.
-The Windows 10 update history can also come in handy when you want to know more about a recently installed quality update.
+On Windows 10, you can use “update history” to see a list of updates installed on the device when you want to check if a new update was installed successfully or failed to apply.
+The Windows 10 update history can also come in handy when you know more about a recently installed quality update.
 Or one of them is causing issues, and you need to uninstall it.

-In this guide, you’ll learn the steps to view the update history of Windows 10 using the Settings app, Command Prompt, and PowerShell.
+In this guide, you will learn the steps to view the update history of Windows 10 using the Settings app, Command Prompt, and PowerShell.

 Check Windows 10 update history from Settings